CMolitor96/JATE/README.md

 [Questions](#questions)

 ## Project Install:
 There is a two step process to run this program.
-First step is to run npm run build to bundle all of the assets together to make a cohesive web application.
+First step is to run npm run build in a terminal in the root directory to bundle all of the assets together to make a cohesive web application.

 `npm run build`

 The second step is to run npm run start to activate the server, and launch the web application.
+Please refer to the package.json files to see a comprehensive list of all scripts.

 `npm run start`